Soulmate Dynamics

 Younger Soulmates

 There are both positive and negative aspects to being in a relationship with a younger soul.
 Sanaya Roman says, "Being a teacher can be very rewarding when the younger soul is willing to grow and wants to learn from you.
-If the younger soul does not want to change or grow, you will most likely feel drained and frustrated ....
+If the younger soul does not want to change or grow, you will most likely feel drained and frustrated. ...
 If someone's soul age is a great deal younger than yours, you may expend much energy with few results."

 On the downside, "Younger souls sometimes feel threatened by older souls, and may try to reduce an older soul's confidence and personal power to feel better about themselves."

 That's a mild way of describing it.
 Some younger souls are narcissistic.
 Narcissists don't have relationships - they take prisoners.
-A younger soul may be infatuated with an older soul, but he may also feel jealous of the older soul.
+A younger soul may be infatuated with an older soul, but he may also be jealous of the older soul.
 So he tries to pull down the older soul to his own level.
 The younger soul may be passive-aggressive or even aggressive in his efforts to control the older soul.

 Of course, not all younger souls are like that.
 Some are good students and a joy to teach.